KadamShweta04/SAT/server/index.rst

 Linear layout
 -------------

-The basic parameters of a layout like node order or edge assignment are encoded according to chapter two of this paper [#paper]_ .
+The basic parameters of a layout like node order or edge assignment are encoded according to chapter two of this paper :cite:`Bekos2015` .

 Let :math:`G = (E,V)` with :math:`V=\{v_1,v_2,\cdots,v_n\}` and :math:`E=\{e_1,e_2,\cdots,e_m\}`. :math:`p` denotes the index of the page and :math:`P` denotes all pages.